 Did you know that hemp fabric is the most environmentally friendly and sustainable of all-natural fabrics?
 Hemp grows organically almost anywhere, which means no harmful pesticides or fertilisers are used in the growing process.
 Hemp plants need just a fifth of the water that cotton requires to grow and the plants leave the soil in a better condition, enriching the ground.
 Every time you choose pure hemp fabrics or hemp fabric blends, you’re making a healthy and happy choice for the environment!

 Modern advancements in fabric technology have improved the quality of Hemp cloth dramatically over the years.
 What was once a rough, unyielding fabric is now super soft and versatile.
 Thermo-dynamic, superior wicking, up to 5 times stronger than cotton, like for like - a true Super-Fibre.
 Hemp fabrics have the look and feel of linen, without the care difficulties (hemp is up to 8x stronger than linen).
+If you're looking for organic fabric, then you've come to the right place!

 Our hemp fabric comes from two main areas of the world: Romania and China.